De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

-We present the syntax and semantics of a first-order system expressed in the calculus of structures, with the technical name \textsf{MAV1}, expressed as a term rewriting system modulo a structural congruence.
-The term-rewriting system is defined by the \textit{abstract syntax} and \textit{structural congruence}, defined in Fig.~\ref{figure:syntax}, and the \textit{rewrite rules}, in Fig~\ref{figure:rewrite}.
-We emphasise that, in contrast to the sequent calculus, the term rewriting presentation allows rewrite rules to be applied in any context, i.e.\ \textsf{MAV1} predicates from Fig.~\ref{figure:syntax} with a hole of the following form $\context{} \Coloneqq \ehole{\,\cdot\,} \mid \context{} \odot P \mid P \odot \context{} \mid \quantifier x . \context{}$, where $\odot \in \left\{ \cseq, \cpar, \tensor, \with, \oplus \right\}$ and $\quantifier \in \left\{ \exists, \forall, \new, \wen \right\}$.
+We present the syntax and rules of a first-order system expressed in the calculus of structures, with the technical name \textsf{MAV1}.
+The derivations of the system are defined by the \textit{abstract syntax} in Fig.~\ref{figure:syntax}, \textit{structural congruence} in Fig.~\ref{figure:congruence}, and the \textit{inference rules}, in Fig~\ref{figure:rewrite}.
+We emphasise that, in contrast to the sequent calculus, rules can be applied in any context, i.e.\ \textsf{MAV1} formulae from Fig.~\ref{figure:syntax} with a hole of the form

 We also assume the standard notion of capture avoiding substitution of a variable for a term.
 Terms may be constructed from variables, constants and function symbols.

 To explore the theory of proofs, two auxiliary definitions are introduced: linear negation and linear implication.
-Notice in the syntax in Fig.~\ref{figure:syntax} linear negation applies only to atoms. \begin{definition} \textit{Linear negation} is defined by the following function from predicates to predicates.
+Notice in the syntax in Fig.~\ref{figure:syntax} linear negation applies only to atoms. \begin{definition} \textit{Linear negation} is defined by the following function from formulae to formulae.

 \textit{Linear implication}, written $P \multimap Q$, is defined as $\co{P} \cpar Q$. \end{definition} Linear negation defines de Morgan dualities.
-As in linear logic, the multiplicatives $\tensor$ and $\cpar$ are de Morgan dual; as are the additives $\with$ and $\oplus$, the first-order quantifiers $\exists$ and $\forall$, and the nominal quantifiers $\new$ and $\wen$.
+As in linear logic, the multiplicatives $\tensor$ and $\cpar$ are de Morgan dual; as are the additives $\wwith$ and $\ooplus$, the first-order quantifiers $\exists$ and $\forall$, and the nominal quantifiers $\new$ and $\wen$.
 As in \textsf{BV}, \textit{seq} and the unit are self-dual.

 A basic, but essential, property of implication can be established immediately.
-The following proposition is simply a reflexivity property of linear implication in \textsf{MAV1}. \begin{proposition}[Reflexivity] For any predicate $P$, $\vdash \co{P} \cpar P$ holds, i.e., $\vdash P \multimap P$. \end{proposition} \tohide{ \begin{proof} The proof proceeds by induction on the structure of a predicate $P$.
-The base cases for any atom $\alpha$ follows immediately from the \textit{atomic interaction} rule.
-The base case for the unit is immediate by definition of a proof.
-For the following inductive cases assume that $\vdash \co{P} \cpar P$ and $\vdash \co{Q} \cpar Q$ hold.
+The following proposition is simply a reflexivity property of linear implication in \textsf{MAV1}. \begin{proposition}[Reflexivity] For any formula $P$, $\vdash \co{P} \cpar P$ holds, i.e., $\vdash P \multimap P$. \end{proposition} The proof of the above follows by a straightforward induction over the structure of $P$.

-Consider when the root connective in the predicate is the $\tensor$ operator.
-The following proof holds, by \textit{switch} and the induction hypothesis.

-The case when the root connective is the \textit{par} operator is symmetric to the above.